 Moles are common in children.
-They may be present at birth or can appear later.
-While most moles are benign (not cancerous), melanoma, a type of skin cancer, sometimes forms from or within a mole.
-The Pediatric Melanoma and Nevus Clinic addresses the diagnosis and treatment of atypical moles or skin cancer that can affect children’s health.
+They may be present at birth or show up later.
+Most moles are not anything to worry about, but a type of skin cancer called melanoma sometimes forms from or within a mole.

 Our clinic treats patients with:

 - Atypical moles: Unusually shaped moles, also called dysplastic nevi, increase the risk for melanoma.
 Atypical moles may include a spitz nevus, which is sometimes confused with melanoma.

 - Large or giant congenital moles: Dark-colored patches of skin present at birth (or that develop within the first year) that grow proportionally as a child ages are called giant congenital nevi.
 Having a giant congenital nevus increases a child’s risk of developing melanoma.

 - Familial skin cancer predisposition syndromes: Genetic changes inherited from a parent may increase the risk of skin cancer.

 - Melanoma: Childhood skin cancer is rare.
 However, melanoma — the most severe type of skin cancer — is the most common type of skin cancer in children.

 The Pediatric Melanoma and Nevus Clinic offers the family-focused care of St. Louis Children’s Hospital combined with the world-class expertise of the Siteman Cancer Center.
 At Siteman Kids, our family-centered care philosophy creates a strong healing environment for young patients and their families.

 Clinics are held at Saint Louis Children's Hospital Suite 2A.
 Fill out the online form to request an appointment.